hunteke/temoa/docs/source/Documentation.rst

 :math:`{GDR}`

-In financial circles, the value of money is dependent on when it was measured.
-There is no method to measure the absolute value of a currency, but there are `generally accepted relative rates`_ for forecasting and historical purposes.
-Temoa uses the same general concept, that the future value (FV) of a sum of currency is related to the net present value (NPV) via the formula:
+Because Temoa is a cpaacity expansion model, it must account for the time value of money.
+The future value (FV) of a sum of currency is related to the net\
+present value (NPV) via the formula:

 .. math::